opendocsg/slw-judgments-backfill/2002_SGCA_34/report.md

  ...
 The intention should be to aid the commission of a crime.
 A mere giving of an aid will not make the act an abetment of an offence, if the person who gave the aid did not know that an offence was being committed or contemplated.
 The intention should be to aid an offence or to facilitate the commission of an offence ...
 Nor is mere proof that the crime charged could not have been committed without the intervention of the abettor, enough compliance with the requirement of section 107.
 It is necessary that the intervention should have been made with the intent to facilitate the commission of the crime.
 Intentional aiding and therefore active complicity is the gist of the offence of abetment under the third paragraph of section 107.

-## 29 In Tan Siew Chay & Ors v Public Prosecutor [1993] 2 SLR 14, three of the appellants had been charged with abetting
+## 29 In Tan Siew Chay & Ors v Public Prosecutor <span class="citation">[1993] 2 SLR 14</span>, three of the appellants had been charged with abetting

 one Yee Kim Yeou (who was the fourth appellant) in the commission of an offence of trafficking in a controlled drug, by intentionally aiding the said Yee in transporting six packets of drugs containing not less than 1,693.47g of diamorphine from River View Hotel, Havelock Road, to boarding gate B27 Singapore Changi Airport, an offence under s 5(a) read with s 12 and punishable under s 33 of the Misuse of Drugs Act.
 In respect of the essential elements which must be established, the Court of Appeal said at page 32-C: